vividmuse/pdfimg2pdf/README.md

 A powerful web application that combines multi-page PDFs into a single continuous image and applies custom digital stamps.
 Process your PDFs directly in the browser with full privacy - no data leaves your computer.

-## Design Inspiration

-This project's warm color palette and design aesthetics were inspired by [Lumina Style Studio](https://lumina-style-studio.vercel.app/), which provided the foundation for our "Helpful Warmth" theme.

 ## Features

 - **PDF Stitching**: Combine multiple PDF pages into a single continuous image